-Staff and International Service Team (IST): An MIC is planned and run by volunteers from Michigan, from other states, and from other countries.
+STAFF AND INTERNATIONAL SERVICE TEAM (IST): An MIC is planned and run by volunteers from Michigan, from other states, and from other countries.
 The term International Service Team (IST) is used for MIC volunteer staff members from other countries.
 Our last MIC in 2012 had 51 IST members from 16 countries outside the U.S. and Canada.

 Many U.S. staff positions and all IST positions require spending the nine days, Saturday, July 23, to Sunday, July 31, at MIC 2016.
 However, some U.S. staff positions that are very important to the success of MIC 2016 do not require spending any time at MIC.
 U.S staff members must be endorsed by their BSA councils.
 International Service Team members from other countries must be endorsed by their countries' WOSM International Commissioners.
 You are encouraged to follow the link below to learn more about becoming a member of our MIC 2012 staff or IST and submitting an application.

-Program: Swimming, rowing, canoeing, fishing, raft building, Scoutcraft, nature, archery, and rifle and shotgun shooting, along with games and challenge activities, special theme activities relating to Michigan history, and opportunities for our international guests to share songs, games, and other Scouting activities from their countries.
+PROGRAM: Swimming, rowing, canoeing, fishing, raft building, Scoutcraft, nature, archery, and rifle and shotgun shooting, along with games and challenge activities, special theme activities relating to Michigan history, and opportunities for our international guests to share songs, games, and other Scouting activities from their countries.
 There will be no badge work.

-LINKS TO REGISTRATION INFORMATION AND APPLICATIONS
+LINKS TO FURTHER INFORMATION AND ONLINE APPLICATIONS FOR:

-- Michigan Crossroads Council troops and crews that would like to be MIC 2016 host units.
+- Michigan Crossroads Council troops and crews.